 Investing in Sustainability

 Another important driver of sustainable business practices is responsible investing decisions by current and prospective shareholders.
 Through socially responsible investing, prospective investors are using their capital to support behavior they consider responsible.
 At the same time, these types of investors are “voting with their feet” when they opt not to invest capital in companies that do not share their social or environmentally responsible goals.
 Current shareholders also may exercise their sustainability muscle by submitting shareholder proposals for social and environmentally responsible business practices.
 Publicly traded companies are becoming more concerned with current or prospective shareholder values because of the need for capital and because of brand differentiation at the investor level.

 Our Experience with Sustainability

-Our lawyers provide guidance to improve the value added by existing sustainability initiatives and we help clients create sustainability initiatives that promote the business brand in a positive way.
+Our lawyers provide guidance to improve the value added by existing initiatives and we help clients create sustainability initiatives that promote the business brand in a positive way.
 We view sustainability as an underlying foundation of all business and environmental law, building trust with customers and regulators with the regulated business community.